vishal-609/api_failure_correlation_agent/README.md

 When the process completes successfully, it will:

-- produce merged CSV files in `data/`
+- produce merged CSV files and failed_logs in `output/`
-- write analysis reports in `output/`
+- write coorelation analysis report in `output/`
-- send email alerts for detected failed transactions
+- send email alerts for detected failed transactions one at a time

 ## Summary